filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 	Now you need to download the specific firmware for your machine.
 In this case, since you have a stock machine you need to install the **BLTouch** firmware file named with the same chip model of your machine(N32 or G32).
 For example, if you have a N32 chip machine, you will download the ***BLTouch-5x5-H32.bin*** file.
 Now if you have follow all the steps, on your desktop you should have the **.bin** file and the **DWIN_SET** folder.
 If this is the case, go to the final part of the guide.

+NOTE:

+If you are installing the same firmware as already previously intalled, this can cause the chip to skip the update.
+In this case you can simply change the .bin file name.

+If you are installing the firmware on a Creality motherboard then the bootloader looks for the .bin file in the root folder instaed of the firmware folder.

 TERM DICTIONARY:

 Default = firmware version does not contain any mesh or level functionality.

 Manual Mesh = firmware version ley you moves the nozzle to each point of the gird and you let the printer know when the nozzle is a the right distance from the bed using a paper sheet.

 UBL = stand for Unified Bed Leveling, is a new advanced leveling system that lets you edit and tilt the mesh using the same technique as manual mesh.
 Also if you have a BLTouch you can combine it with manual level and fine tune the unreachables area of the bed.

 HS = stand for Hight Speed(In this firmware version the BLTouch keeps the pin extended between probes to save time).

 ## Install it